ByKsTv/Everything/Flights/README.md

 ## Exchange

-- Check local office for no fees on USD($), EURO(€) and GBP(£)
+- Check local post office for exchange fees on USD($), EURO(€) and GBP(£).
-- Check for change locations
+- Check for change locations.
-- Check for Airport pickup change
+- Check for Airport pickup change.

 > Bank exchange is only digital currency, not cash.